 ---|---|---|

-Communications and Networking | Students who are interested in a Networking and Communications focus will learn to handle the necessary operations that link a series of computers together, whether locally or wide-range. | Network Administrator; Network Manager; Telecommunications Specialist; System Technician |
+Communications and Networking | Students interested in a Networking and Communications focus will learn to handle the necessary operations that link a series of computers together, whether locally or wide-range. | Network Administrator; Network Manager; Telecommunications Specialist; System Technician |

-Electronics and Solid State | Students studying in this area will be learning to design and develop a wide range of electronic devices utilizing solid semiconductors. | Electronics Engineer; Manufacturing Engineer; Product Design Engineer |
+Electronics and Solid-State | Students studying in this area will learn to design and develop a wide range of electronic devices utilizing solid semiconductors. | Electronics Engineer; Manufacturing Engineer; Product Design Engineer |

-Signal Processing | Most people know that when data or signals are imputed into a computer, they are translated into a series of 1’s and 0’s.
-Students interested in specializing in Signal Processing learn to manipulate and manage these digital signals. | Digital Signal Software Engineer; Analog Design Engineer; Communications Algorithm Engineer |
+Signal Processing | Most people know that when data or signals are inputed into a computer, they are translated into a series of 1’s and 0’s.
+Students interested in specializing in Signal Processing learn to manipulate and manage these digital signals. | Digital Signal Software Engineer, Analog Design Engineer, Communications Algorithm Engineer |

-Optics and Photonics | An emphasis in Optics and Photonics will help students better understand the side of computer engineering that deals with lasers, holography, and the processing of optical data. | Adaptive Optics Software Engineer; Computer Vision Scientist; Photonics Engineer |
+Optics and Photonics | An emphasis on Optics and Photonics will help students better understand the side of computer engineering that deals with lasers, holography, and optical data processing. | Adaptive Optics Software Engineer; Computer Vision Scientist; Photonics Engineer |

-Colorado State University
+Colorado State University 1

-Purdue University
+Purdue University 2

 ---|---|---|